DataDog/hiring-engineers/answers.md

 instances:
 	-{}
 ```
-Each of these new files and directories is assigned to `dd-agent:dd-agent` user and group.
+Each of these new files and directories are assigned to `dd-agent:dd-agent` user and group.
 After the agent reboot, the check was online and the custom metric was visible from the UI.
 ```
 sudo -u dd-agent -- datadog-agent check custom_giada.py
 ```